spinalcordtoolbox/template-dog/README.md

 ### Steps to register a subject to the T2w dog template.

-We picked `sub-HarshmanDobby` for this.
+We picked `sub-HarshmanDobby` as an example.

 #### Data